 The new currency notes introduced in Colombia in 2016 have many more security features than the old currency notes.
 You can see the security features of all the currency notes in circulation in Colombia on the Banco de la República website.

-The Bottom Line: Colombian Currency and Avoiding Counterfeits
+The Bottom Line: Colombia Currency and Avoiding Counterfeits

-The bottom line is that all the currency notes in circulation in Colombia have a number of security features that are more difficult to counterfeit.
+The bottom line is that all the currency notes in circulation in Colombia have a number of security features.
+These security features make the currency more difficult to counterfeit.
 So, if you learn about these security features you’ll be able to better identify genuine currency and avoid counterfeits.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.